 All graduating English majors are requested to fill out an exit survey at the end of their program.
 The survey asks you about the quality of your education and your satisfaction with the program.
 The survey is an opportunity for you to contribute to the quality of the program and shape the program for other students.
-The Exit Survey will be available on D2L in the 9th week of the Fall and Spring semesters; all graduating students must complete this survey!
+The Exit Survey is also available on the English Majors' Forum site on D2L under the Assessment for Graduating Seniors tab, in the 9th week of the Fall and Spring semesters.
+All graduating students must complete this survey!